 Crisp– Crumbly topping with oats.

-Cobbler– Crumbly topping with no oats and sometimes nuts.
-However, the term crisp and cobbler are now used interchangeably.
+Crumble– Crumbly topping with no oats and sometimes nuts.
+However, the term crisp and crumbles are now used interchangeably.

 Cobbler– Has a dough like topping.
 Basically, an offspring of pie.